-10 Crystallography Classes
+11 Crystallography Classes

 Crystallography classes are from 9.00 am to 12 noon on select Tuesdays in both Michaelmas and Hilary Terms (see termly lecture lists for exact details).
 Attendance at these classes is compulsory and will be recorded.
 In addition, there will be an introductory 'Crystal Model Make and Keep' session in week 3 of Michaelmas Term from which, as the name suggests, you will be able to keep the crystal models to help in subsequent classes.
 In each of the six Crystallography classes, you are required to complete a piece of work as specified by the Senior Demonstrators.
 The first piece of work will be marked and you will receive feedback, but this will be for formative purposes only and will not contribute to the Preliminary Examination in Materials Science.
 Work from all other classes will also be marked but these marks will contribute directly to the Preliminary Examination in Materials Science.
-Some information of the subject matter and order of the classes is available in the Prelims Lecture Course Synopses booklet on the Materials website.
-More detailed guidance is given in Appendix J.
+Some information on the Crystallography Class procedures is given in Appendix J.

-11 Computing for Materials Science - Classes and Project
+12 Computing for Materials Science - Classes and Project

 Classes in Computing for Materials Science will also be held from 9.00 to 12 noon on select Tuesdays in both Michaelmas and Hilary Terms (again, see the termly lecture lists for exact details).
+The vehicle for teaching will be MATLAB, however, many of the principles will be general, and you will appreciate the relation between MATLAB and other computational approaches (C, Fortran, Python etc).
 Using MATLAB, these classes will provide you with the computational skills you will require to address problems you encounter in your studies.
 In addition, you will gain an understanding of the role computers play in Materials Science - ranging from modelling, data analysis to visualisation.

 Each of the four classes will include a lecture and a series of guided problems to be tackled as a hands-on exercise.
 Whilst these exercises will not be marked, you will be expected to briefly discuss your findings with the Senior Demonstrator (SD) and Teaching Assistants (TA) on completion.
-This work will also support the requirement for an individual 1500 word report and working MATLAB script which must be submitted to the Chair of Moderators, via the Prelims Assignments WebLearn site, not later than 12 noon on Tuesday of the fifth week of Hilary Full Term.
+This work will also support the requirement for an individual 1500 word report and working MATLAB script which must be submitted to the Chair of Moderators, via Canvas, not later than 12 noon on Tuesday of the fifth week of Hilary Full Term.
 You will be expected to invest approx. 8 hours of independent study in this project; there will be 'surgery' hours when the SD/TAs will be available to help with technical queries.

 Attendance at these classes is compulsory and will be recorded.
 If you are unable to attend a class due to illness or other legitimate reason, you must provide appropriate written evidence of a valid reason for missing the class.
 Appropriate evidence includes a medical certificate to cover illness (details of the illness need not be specified by the doctor but he or she must state that in their opinion you are/were unfit to attend the class) or a signed letter from a College Tutor to cover other circumstances.
-These must be submitted to the DAA within a week of the scheduled class.
+These must be submitted to the Academic Administrator within a week of the scheduled class.
 It will be important that you can find the time to work through the exercise with one of the Teaching Assistants before you submit your project work.

-12 Satisfactory Performance in Coursework
+13 Satisfactory Performance in Coursework